Cristianp24/Cristianp24/README.md

  # Who Am I?

-"I am 30 years old.
+I am 30 years old.
 I am passionate about computers.
 Initially, I focused on PC technical service, for which I trained and have my degree.
 About 2 years ago, I started to get into development, and I really like it!
-I have a 2-year-old daughter who was my biggest inspiration to take this big and long leap, and she motivates me to keep growing and learning."
+I have a 2-year-old daughter who was my biggest inspiration to take this big and long leap, and she motivates me to keep growing and learning.

 # My Goals and Aspirations 🚀